 discount rate to be applied following the nature of the underlying cash flows and foreign currency and inflation-related risks.

-As the Mail investments are vulnerable to changes in the discount rate and changes in operating income, a sensitivity analysis has been performed for the Mail investments.
+As the investments in subsidiaries are vulnerable to changes in the discount rate and changes in operating income, a sensitivity analysis has been performed for the investments.
 The sensitivity analysis included the impact of the following items which are considered to be most critical when determining the recoverable value:

 an increase or decrease in the discount rate of 0.5%, and